MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P07-Updating-Post-Model/content.md

 }
 ```

-We'll first need to _enter_ the post object that we get back from the Product Hunt API in order to access its properties.
+We'll first need to _extract the properties_ from the `post` object that we get back from the Product Hunt API.
 This is done using **containers** which uses `CodingKeys`:

 > [info]
 > [Containers](https://developer.apple.com/documentation/swift/decoder/2892621-container) allow the `decoders` to return their data based off of the provided `CodingKeys`